Research and innovation

 David Barbie, MD

-and biliary cancers.
+of pancreatic and biliary cancers.
 This mutation has made pancreas and biliary cancer cells resistant to many therapies, and Dr. Barbie's work has identified a new vulnerability of these cells to specific targeted treatments.
-He has recently published some of this
+He has recently published

 Jennifer Chan, MD, MPH